 Business-to Business (B2B) marketing is most definitely BIG business any way you slice it.
-A study by the Business Marketing Association (BMA) revealed that B2B marketers in the US spent about $85 billion dollars in 2003.
+A study by the

 There are some key differences between B2C and B2B marketing.